 Increasing demand for corporate digital strategies

 There are also many different techniques that companies can use to improve their operations.
-As well as pursuing strategies like integrated business management software, businesses are also turning to personnel who can assist with the implementation of organisation-wide digital strategies.
+As well as pursuing strategies like integrated business management software, businesses are also turning to personnel who can assist with the implementation of organization-wide digital strategies.

 In fact, the demand for Chief Digital Officers (CDO) who can fill this position has grown dramatically in recent years.
 By the end of this year, the number of global CDOs is expected to have doubled the number in 2013, according to research from the CDO Club.

 Leading the industries that have adopted a CDO position were firms in the advertising industry, as well as the media and publishing sector more generally.
-Other sectors like financial services have also begun to adopt these techniques, while government organisations are also beginning to pursue these avenues.
+Other sectors like financial services have also begun to adopt these techniques, while government organizations are also beginning to pursue these avenues.

 While this year-on-year growth is impressive in itself, it is also worth noting the dramatic increase in C-suite positions dedicated to handling company information.
 In 2005, there was only one CDO in the world, whereas now there are over 1,000 globally.